Archive

 Sold

 FLORIDA This guitar is made almost entirely of Florida woods.
 The back, sides and peg head overlay are made of Walnut, the neck is Cuban Mahogany and uses a dove tail joint and an adjustable truss rod.
 The face and the internal unkerfed lining are Deadhead Cypress, the binding is Eucalyptus.
 The fingerboard is Ebony and the bridge is Florida Rosewood.
 The inlays are of Mother-of-Pearl and Green Abalone.
 The nut and saddle are Ivory, the bridge and strap pins are of Horn with Abalone dots.
-The guitar is finished with oil varnish and has a clear acetate pick guard.
-This guitar is equipped with Schaller tuners and a custom Cedar Creek case.
+The guitar is finished with oil varnish, has a clear acetate pick guard and is equipped with Schaller tuners.

 Sold

-This guitar has back and sides of Curly Mahogany.
+This "D" size guitar has back and sides of Curly Mahogany.
 The face, interior blocks and bracing are of Adirondack Spruce.
 The interior linings are of Cypress.
 The bridge, peghead overlay and trim are of Brazilian Rosewood.
 The fingerboard is of Ebony.
 It has a Mahogany neck with graphite reinforcement and an adjustable truss rod.
 This guitar has inlays of Green Snail, Black Pearl, Gold Pearl and Silver.
 The nut and saddle are of Fossil Ivory.
 The strap buttons and bridge pins are of Horn.
-The guitar has an Italian Celluloid pick guard, and comes with Nickel Schaller tuners and a Cedar Creek Custom hardshell case.
+The guitar has an Italian Celluloid pick guard, and has Nickel Schaller tuners.
+This guitar has exceptional tone and volume!

 Sold

 The White Bear Guitar has back and sides made of Block-Mottle figured Mahogany.
 The face, internal blocks and bracing are of Adirondack Spruce.
 The neck is Mahogany with graphite re-enforcement and an adjustable truss rod.
 The fingerboard is Ebony, and the bridge, peghead overlay and trim are of Brazilian Rosewood.
 The interior linings are of Cypress.
 The White Bear peghead inlay and Bear Paw inlay at the 12th fret are of White Mother of Pearl.
 The nut and saddle are of Fossil Ivory.
 The strap buttons and bridge pins are of Amber Horn.
 The pick guard is of clear Acetate and this guitar comes equipped with a "Pick-Up-the-World" pickup and a "PowerPlug" pre-amp.
-This guitar comes with Nickel Schaller tuners and a Cedar Creek custom hardshell case.
+This guitar has Nickel Schaller tuners.

 Sold

 This guitar is built with back, sides, bridge and peghead overlay of Brazilian Rosewood.
 It is trimmed with Koa.
 The face, internal bracing and blocks are made of Adirondack Spruce.
 The neck is made of Mahogany with graphite reinforcement and an adjustable truss rod.
 The interior linings are of Cypress.
 The fingerboard is Ebony and the guitar is inlayed with Green Snail, Paua Abalone and various exotic woods.
 The nut, saddle, strap button and bridge pins are made of Fossil Ivory.
 The guitar has an Italian Celluloid pick guard and Gold Schaller tuners.
-It comes with a Cedar Creek Custom Case.
+This guitar is owned by Allan Shadd who has won many flatpicking contests with it.

 Sold